Understanding How EMDR Therapy Differs From Trauma-Informed Counselling

 Build a Supportive Network.

-A thoughtful woman sitting outdoors in a sunlit park, symbolizing reflection and healing, representing the concept of how EMDR therapy differs from Trauma-Informed counselling.
+Woman sitting peacefully in a sunlit park, representing reflection and healing for a blog post on how EMDR therapy differs from trauma-informed counselling.

 Understanding the difference between EMDR therapy and trauma-informed counselling can help you choose a path that aligns with your comfort and healing goals.